-After having practiced as a Public Notary and as a Lawyer from 1987 to 1992, she joined the Uruguayan judiciary in July 1992 when she served as a Justice of Peace at the Department of Montevideo.
-Since December 1994, she has been a Judge and, in that capacity, assigned to work before different courts and in various locations of Uruguay.
+In her home country of Uruguay, having practiced as a Public Notary and as a Lawyer from 1987 to 1992, Judge Gatti Santana joined the Uruguayan judiciary in July 1992 when she served as a Justice of Peace at the Department of Montevideo.
+Since December 1994, she was assigned to work as a Judge before different courts and in various locations of Uruguay.

 Between 1994 and 2003, Judge Gatti Santana served as a Judge in Paso de los Toros, Carmelo, Maldonado and Montevideo, during which time she dealt with civil, criminal, family and labour matters.
 In 2006, she was assigned to work as a Criminal Judge of the 7th Circuit Court and, in 2008, as a Judge for Organised Crime at the 1st Circuit Court.
-In 2012, Judge Gatti Santana was promoted as an Appeals Judge to the Civil Court of the 4th Circuit Court and, since February 2016, she is serving as a Judge of the Court of Appeals in Criminal Matters.
+In 2012, Judge Gatti Santana was promoted as an Appeals Judge to the Civil Court of the 4th Circuit Court and, from February 2016 to June 2022, she served as a Judge of the Court of Appeals in Criminal Matters.

 In 2019, Judge Gatti Santana represented the Uruguayan judiciary and provided assistance before the Inter-American Commission on Human Rights during its 174th session on the thematic hearing “Challenges for the search of the truth and justice in Uruguay”.

-Besides, since March 2021, Judge Gatti Santana has been the President of the Association of Magistrates of Uruguay.
+From March 2021 until June 2022, Judge Gatti Santana was the President of the Association of Magistrates of Uruguay.

 Judge Gatti Santana has also been teaching as a Professor at the University of Montevideo and at the Universidad de la Empresa, Uruguay.
-In addition, she is a Professor at the Uruguayan judiciary school (“Centro de Estudios Judiciales del Uruguay”) where she teaches “Evidence in criminal matters”.
+In addition, she is a Professor at the Uruguayan judiciary school (“Centro de Estudios Judiciales del Uruguay”).